LuiseFreese/blog/iceberg-model.md

-# The iceberg model and modern working principles in Microsoft 365
+# Look behind the scenes of challenges in adoption of Microsoft

 ## intro about the challenge: